Unlocking Performance with Progress Reviews

 In my case, I hold one review about my personal life and another about my professional productivity.
 My personal review focuses on the following topics:

-- Health – Am I eating and exercising well?
+- Health – Am I eating and exercising regularly?
 How is meditation going?
 Do I feel fit and health and full of energy?

 - Family – How is family life going?
 Am I making time for my kids and my wife?